axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 ^
 # Continuous improvement
 * A lean organisation is a learning organisation.
-* The Toyota Way worships at the altar of continuous improvement — taking precedence over everything else, including uptime.
+* <a name="^work-clean-then-work-fast"></a>The Toyota Way worships at the altar of continuous improvement — taking precedence over everything else, including uptime.
 It is **the** guiding principle, and a paradigm shift at that.
 Work clean, and then work fast.
 * **Continuous improvement refers to two things: reducing deviation from the standard, and improving the general efficiency of a system (by bursts — "kaizen").**
 	* As you reduce deviation from standard, you can focus more and more on improving the general effectivity of the system and work towards KPI targets, "make leaps".
 	* The Toyota Way includes both radical transformation and incremental improvements: "Some large leaps, and many small steps"; big CI and small CI.